ros-realtime/roscon-2023-realtime-workshop/README.md

 Testing latency for 10 seconds with 2 threads...
 Latency testing complete.
 Trace file available at: exercise1.perfetto
 ```

-**Known issues - docker proxy**

-In case the above commands like `git submodule update` failed because of missing internet connection, you might need to configure manually the proxy for the docker container, especially if you are in a corporate network.
-See this [docker documentation](https://docs.docker.com/network/proxy/) or contact your local IT service to setup the proxy correctly.

-Alternativly, you could execute those `git submodule` commands in the `roscon-2023-realtime-workshop` repository folder on host machine and not in docker container.
-Because this repository folder is mounted in the docker container, this would also work.

 **Check rviz2 is working**